bjameshunter/k8s-manifest-patterns/README.md

 # Introduction

-- Who here has managed a Kubernetes cluster before?
-    - It's not going to change how or what I present, but I hear this is a good thing to know before presenting.

 # What is lame about normal CI/CD?

-Installing tools - helm and kubectl
+- Installing tools - helm and kubectl
-Configuring permissions for each stage of pipeline to talk to its cluster Configuring access to cloud platform
+- Configuring permissions for each stage of pipeline to talk to its cluster
+- Configuring access to cloud platform
-Security considerations of lots of certs or whatever floating around there There is no visibility into the deployment without sending info back to CI/CD tool Tempting to put app configuration in repo with code
+- Security considerations of lots of certs or whatever floating around there
+- No visibility into the deployment without sending info back to CI/CD tool
+- Tempting to put cluster configurations in app code repo

 # Concepts for managing Kubernetes Configuration